1. America, It’s Not

 “I’ll come the fucking, then,” Kuroko replies, only he says it in English, his terrible, badly pronounced English, and Taiga just loses it completely, coming so hard that he actually blacks out for a few seconds.

 The thing is, Taiga doesn’t think he’s a uke.
 Yeah, he likes taking it up the ass (and hey, to all the haters: don’t knock it until you’ve tried it, because it’s fucking awesome), and okay, he might have cried a little bit the first time he and Kuroko had sex (shut up, it was really intense, okay?).
-But he’s not like, weepy all the time, he doesn't constantly try to say “no” during sex, and let’s face it, he’s like, two of Kuroko in every direction.
+But he’s not like, weepy all the time, he doesn't constantly try to say “no” during sex, and let’s face it, he’s like, twice Kuroko's size in every direction.

 But he doesn’t think he’s a seme either, which he’s actually pretty happy about because a lot of the ones he sees in porn are kind of rapey.
 The fact that a lot of them have huge hands also makes him really uncomfortable; he can’t look Kiyoshi-senpai in the eye for days.
 And it’s not like Kuroko’s delicate, for all that he’s tiny.
 He still remembers the first time he caught Kuroko’s Ignite Pass Kai; his entire arm had ached afterwards.